ByrneWallace LLP Privacy and Cookies Policy (last revised on 21 December 2020)

 You can ask us to stop contacting you for direct marketing purposes.
 If you would like to do this, please:

-- email or write to us (see ‘How can you contact us’ below).
+email or write to us (see ‘How To Contact Us’ below).
 You can also click on the ‘unsubscribe’ button at the bottom of the electronic communication.
 It may take up to 15 days for this to take place; and

 We will provide you with information on action taken on a request to stop direct marketing - this may be in the form of a response email confirming that you have ‘unsubscribed’.